Cease, White Sox blank Indians 2-0

-CHICAGO (AP) — Dylan Cease worked his way through five shutout innings, and the Chicago White Sox beat Aaron Civale and the Cleveland Indians 2-0 on Friday night.
+Cease showed off his poise while working five shutout innings, and the Chicago White Sox beat Aaron Civale and the Cleveland Indians 2-0 on Friday night.

+“With my stuff tonight, there’s no reason why I shouldn’t have gone deeper,” Cease said.
+“I wasted a lot of pitches, got behind a lot of guys.
+There’s still a lot of room for improvement.
+A game like this will not be sustainable, so I do have to be better.”

-Cease walked the leadoff man four times and hit a batter, but wiggled out of trouble each time.
-The right-hander allowed two hits and struck out four.
+The 24-year-old Cease walked the leadoff man four times and hit a batter, but he managed to make some big pitches at key moments.
+He allowed two hits and struck out four.

+Cease made his big league debut last July and went 4-7 with a 5.79 ERA in 14 starts.
+An outing like the one he had against Cleveland might have gone in a different direction last year.

+“He looked more comfortable in his own skin,” manager Rick Renteria said.

 The Indians went 1 for 8 with runners in scoring position and left 10 runners on base, continuing a season-long problem and wasting a terrific start by Civale.
-They had won three in a row.
+They had won three in a row, including a 13-0 victory over Cincinnati on Thursday night.

+“One night’s a complete difference,” first base coach Sandy Alomar Jr. said.
+“Yesterday was everybody hitting.
+Today was a tough night.”

-Cleveland played without manager Terry Francona and hitting coach Ty Van Burkleo.
-Francona missed his sixth straight game while addressing a gastrointestinal issue he has been dealing with for months.
-The team announced before the series opener that Van Burkleo had opted out of the 2020 season because of the coronavirus.
+Alomar ran the team while manager Terry Francona missed his sixth straight game because of a gastrointestinal issue he has been dealing with for months.
+The Indians also played without hitting coach Ty Van Burkleo after he opted out of the 2020 season because of the coronavirus.

 Civale (1-2) allowed five hits, struck out five and walked one in seven innings.